These days, American Express seems to have a credit card for every color of the rainbow.

 If you’re looking for a revolving credit card, check out the Blue series instead.

-Additionally, you get a single Membership Rewards point for every dollar spent using the card, which can be redeemed for all types of stuff like gift cards, travel, merchandise, etc.
+Additionally, you get a single Membership Rewards point for every dollar spent using the card, which can be redeemed for all types of stuff like gift cards, transfer to travel partners, merchandise, etc.

 The points have no expiration date, and there’s no limit to how many you can earn.
 Pretty basic rewards program here.